secoats/oats_notes/privilege_escalation/windows_local_enumeration.md

 Each user session on the system has an **access token**, which determines the **privileges** of that user logon session.
 Processes or threads started by a user usually have a limited subset of those privileges.
 Each process or thread has its own **access token** which determines the privileges it owns.
 Privileges can either be ENABLED or DISABLED.
 A disabled privilege might possibly be enabled later, but an absent or removed privilege cannot possibly be acquired again without creating a new token.

 Most of the time you are only interested in the privileges that are **both present and enabled**.
 But under certain circumstances you might be able to create a new token with more previliges and impersonate it.

-Enabling a disabled privilege usually requires a binary interacting with the Windows Security API with TOKEN_ADJUST_PRIVILEGES.
-At least I am not aware of a way to do it manually (let me know!).
+You can try to enable disabled privileges with this powershell script: https://github.com/fashionproof/EnableAllTokenPrivs

 #### Privileges: Instant Win Tier